-- Create new Privacy.com virtual cards right from your browser.
-When you’re asked to enter a card number, 1Password will show you an option to create a virtual card instead.
+- Create new Privacy Cards right from your browser.
+When you’re asked to enter a card number, 1Password will show you an option to create a virtual payment card instead.
 You can give it any name you choose.

 - Save card details in 1Password.
-If you like, you can save your new virtual card in 1Password so it’s always to hand if you need to quickly grab the CVV number.
+If you like, you can save your new Privacy Card in 1Password so it’s always to hand if you need to quickly grab the CVV number.
 When it’s time to enter payment details again, we’ll show any cards associated with the site you’re on.
 That way, you won’t create cards you don’t need.

 When you create a card, it’s locked to that merchant so it can only be used for that particular site or service.
 So if the card details are ever exposed in a data breach, they can’t be used elsewhere.

-Partnering with Privacy.com is a no-brainer for us – our goals couldn’t be more aligned.
-Virtual cards let you make payments with safety and privacy.
-But another great thing about them is that they give you back control over your spending.
-It’s been great working closely with the fantastic team at Privacy to bring these benefits to 1Password.
+Partnering with the fantastic team at Privacy is a no-brainer for us – our goals couldn’t be more aligned.
+Virtual payment cards let you make payments with safety and privacy, all while giving you back control over your spending.
+It’s been great working closely with Privacy to bring these benefits to 1Password.

-At the moment, Privacy.com is limited to users in the United States.
-So for now, you’ll need to be in the States to use this integration.
+At the moment, you’ll need to be in the States to use the new Privacy integration.
 We won’t put words in Privacy’s mouth, but do keep an eye out for announcements about new countries.

 We have some introductory offers to help get you started:

 - New to 1Password?
-Get 25% off your first year of 1Password, including 1Password Business, 1Password Teams and 1Password Families – you can get started from our promo page.
+Get 25 percent off your first year of 1Password, including 1Password Business, 1Password Teams, and 1Password Families – you can get started from our promo page.

-- 1Password customers new to Privacy.com can get 3 months of Privacy Pro for free.
-Privacy Pro lets you create extra cards, access priority support and more.
+- 1Password customers new to Privacy can get three months of Privacy Pro for free.
+Privacy Pro lets you create extra cards, access priority support, and more.
 You can get started at Privacy.com.

-And if you’re already a customer of both 1Password and Privacy, then you can simply activate 1Password in your Privacy.com settings.
+And if you’re already a customer of both 1Password and Privacy, then you can simply activate 1Password in your Privacy account settings.

-As always, help in setting up and using the integration is available in our 1Password support article.
+As always, help in setting up and using the integration is available on the 1Password Support site.
 Please don’t hesitate to give this a try: we think you’ll really like what Privacy and 1Password now bring to the table.